nebula49dev/PyVenture/README.md

 A text-based adventure game written entirely in Python.

 ## Notes
+- Requires any Python 3 interpreter to run.
 - Necessary info is inside of "wiki.rtf" file.
 This contains information on the story, and how to play.
 - This project is a low priority for me.
 Don't expect super frequent updates.